t081as/Yakka/README.md

 #### Test
     > .\Test.cmd

-The script will report if the unit tests succeeds, the coverage report will be placed in the directory *.\Yakka\bin\Debug\Yakka.Test\Coverage-Report*.
+The script will report if the unit tests succeeds, the coverage report will be placed in the directory *.\Yakka\bin\Debug\Yakka.Test\Coverage*.

 ## Contributing
 see [CONTRIBUTING.md](https://gitlab.com/tobiaskoch/Yakka/blob/master/CONTRIBUTING.md)